Nkem Owoh: Career

 In 1995, Owoh wrote and produced the iconic film Ikuku, where he portrayed the unforgettable character, Osuofia (a drunk).
 His portrayal of Osuofia in the movie earned him widespread recognition, transforming him into a beloved household name.
 In 1997, he produced Ikuku 2 a sequel to the first movie, where he reprised his role as a drunkard.
 He also produced Pampam the same year, teaming up with Okey Bakassi.

-The character Osuofia was once again brought to life by Nkem Owoh in Osuofia in London (2003) and its sequel Osuofia in London 2 (2004), produced by Kingsley Ogoro.
+The character Osuofia was once again brought to life by Owoh in Osuofia in London (2003) and its sequel Osuofia in London 2 (2004), produced by Kingsley Ogoro.
 His appearance in this movie earned him international recognition and also his nickname.
 This breakthrough paved the way for a lasting career, with continuous screen appearances from then on.

 Owoh is also known for performing the song "I Go Chop Your Dollar" about advance fee fraud.
 The song was featured in the film The Master in which Owoh plays the role of a scammer.
 The Nigerian Broadcasting Commission later banned the song.
 In 2007, Owoh was arrested in Amsterdam, Netherlands as a result of a seven-month investigation by the Dutch police dubbed "Operation Apollo".
 Owoh was arrested while performing a musical show when the police raided the event and arrested 111 people on suspicion of lottery fraud and immigration violations.
 Owoh was later released.

 In November 2009, Owoh was kidnapped in eastern Nigeria.
 His kidnappers demanded a 15 million naira ransom.
 Owoh was released after his family members allegedly paid a ransom fee of 1.4 million naira.

+In 2026, Owoh starred in the Dammy Twitch-directed romantic comedy Call of My Life alongside Uzoamaka Power and Patience Ozokwor.
+The film earned 628 million Naira within 6 weeks of release and entered the list of Nollywood's Highest-grossing Films.